-Residence Hall communities are floor or floors of students living together around shared values and/or educational or service goals.
+Residence Hall lifestyle and themed communities are a floor or floors of students living together around shared values and/or educational or service goals.
 These communities are reviewed regularly by the Office of Residence Life.
 Students self-select into the communities as space allows, agreeing to live by the tenants of the community.

 The Cooperative community (Co-Op) is committed to being self-sustaining and independent while developing a strong social community.
 Members divide up and complete community chores (i.e. cleaning) as well as participate in weekly floor dinners.
 The Co-Op community is located on the second floor of Wilson Hall.

-The Wellness community is committed to living a total substance-free lifestyle.
+The Substance Free community is committed to living a total substance-free lifestyle.
 Students living in this community share a commitment to zero substance use, such as tobacco and alcohol.
-The Wellness community is located on the second floor of Earlham Hall.
+The Substance Free community is located on the second floor of Earlham Hall.